You can also sell your BTC, LTC, ETH, or BCH and withdraw physical cash at select Athena Bitcoin ATMs across the country!

 Once your transaction is successfully sent from your wallet, the ATM will require a confirmation on the applicable network before it will be allowed to dispense cash.
 You will be sent a text message when your cash is ready for pickup.

 A “Processing” receipt will print at the machine.
 See below for what this means:

-- If you did send your digital currency as directed, then you should receive a text asking you to wait for confirmations.
+If you did send your digital currency as directed, then you should receive a text asking you to wait for confirmations.
 You are safe to leave the ATM.
 You will receive a follow-up text telling you when you may go back to the ATM with your redemption code to withdraw cash.

 The time required for a network confirmation will depend on the network fee you paid for the transaction.
 Higher fees confirm more quickly.
-Litecoin should confirm within 10 minutes in almost all cases, but Bitcoin transactions may never confirm if you send too low of a fee.
+Other coins should confirm within 10 minutes in almost all cases, but Bitcoin transactions may never confirm if you send too low of a fee.
 Please err on the side of higher fees when sending bitcoin!

-Once you receive the text telling you that your cryptocurrency payment to the ATM has one confirmation, you may return to the ATM with your redemption code (from the text or your reciept) and press the Redeem button.
+Once you receive the text telling you that your digital currency payment to the ATM has one confirmation, you may return to the ATM with your redemption code (from the text or your reciept) and press the Redeem button.
 Enter your phone number as usual, then your redemption code.
 Your cash will be dispensed!

 Cash levels vary at all times.
 If an ATM is out of cash, orange “no cash” warnings will appear on our interactive map when you click on a particular ATM in the map view.
 If there is no warning then the machine should have cash.
 Make sure you are only looking at machines with green check marks in the Sell column.
 All our other ATMs are buy-only.
 You can also call or message us to find out the cash availability in your area.